 SonisWeb is our student database where all student records are electronically stored.
-All Goodwin College students log into SonisWeb by:
+All Goodwin University students log into SonisWeb by:

 - entering their nine digit student ID in the user name field

 - Creating and entering a unique six character password

 Once you enter this information, you should be able to access your personal records screen in SonisWeb.

 - Register for courses online and print schedule

 - Make changes to their schedules online (add, drop)